 On a winter afternoon, my husband and I walked into The Fowling Warehouse outside of Detroit, in Hamtramck, MI.
 Like a lot of Detroit, the former industrial warehouse looks a little rough around the edges but it’s really well converted.

 Inside, you’ll find 30 fowling lanes.
 At the time of my visit, about half were saved for groups with reservations and half were available for open play.
-You’ll also find a a bar with a lengthy beer list (with beers that fill from the bottom, for a perfect pour every time) and a stage where they have live music sometimes.
+You’ll also find a a bar with a lengthy beer list (with beers that fill from the bottom, for a perfect pour every time) and a stage where they sometimes feature live music.

 Fowling Detroit Style